CatherineNditu/UCI-Adult-Census-Income-/README.md

 ---

-## 🛠️ Week 1: Data Loading & Basic Inspection
+## 🛠️ Data Loading & Basic Inspection

 We begin by loading the dataset, assigning column names, and running some initial inspection.